Childminding

 Policies & Procedures

-Policies, procedures and statements standardise the Childminder’s approach to implementing best practice, support communication with parents and ensure compliance with the regulations, if applicable.
+Policies and procedures standardise the Childminder’s approach to implementing best practice, support communication with parents and ensure compliance with the regulations.

 All businesses are required to maintain adequate records and childminding services are no different.